-- Cloverbuds may bring up to two projects to display in the 4-H Center plus two gardening projects if signed up in the Little Roots Gardening program. - Cloverbud members may not receive premium money. - Cloverbud participation ribbons will be awarded. - Cloverbud members may make projects related to Cloverbud project areas.
+- Cloverbuds may bring up to two projects to display in the 4-H Center plus two gardening projects if signed up in the Little Roots Gardening program.
+(No live animals may be exhibited.) - Cloverbud members may not receive premium money. - Cloverbud participation ribbons will be awarded. - Cloverbud members may make projects related to Cloverbud project areas.